valots12/cbir-foodx-251/README.md

 | BoWA            | 7%             |
 | Siamese network | 15%            |

 As shown in the table, the method that uses transfer learning from a pre-trained CNN obtains the best result.

-It is important to underline that the dataset contains some images that are not correctly labeled and may have misled the analysis.
+*Note:* It is important to underline that during the analysis, some images that are not correctly labeled have emerged; an initial data cleaning step on the original dataset is required to not misleal further analysis.